tonybourkesdnpros/Arista_AVD_L5_LabGuide/lab3.md

 <img src=lab3-images/2.png width="50%" height="50%" border=1>

 If you look in the configlets directory, you'll see there's also an MLAG-right.cfg file.
-Modify the data model (CVP_model.yml) to include this file as well.
+Modify the data model (CVP_model.yml) to include this file as well (the line to add is in bold).

 <pre>
 path: "{{lookup('env','PWD')}}"